evert/evert.github.com/_posts/2015/2015-02-03-whats-in-a-link.md

 to support the link by inspecting the `type`, they can ignore it and skip a network round-trip.

-In addition to these three common ones, there are also:
+In addition to these three common ones, there are also many others that only appear in one specification.
+A non-exhaustive list:

 * `media` (HTML, HTTP)
 * `target` (HTML)
 * `download` (HTML)
+* `sizes` (HTML)
 * `length` (Atom)
 * `depreciation` (HAL)
 * `profile` (HAL)